Daily Juice 068 – Financial Detox: Audit income and expenses

 Just think about it, how stressed we all are about making money, paying bills, spending and even enjoying our hard earned dollars.

 In the next few days I would like to discuss 3 tips for Financial Detox:

 Audit income and expenses

-I love word “audit”.
+I love the word “audit”.
 Sounds fancy!
-But in reality it just means, examine and review what you have.
+But in reality, it just means, examine and review what you have.
 The reason I want to start with income and expenses and yes, I know it’s painful, is because that’s where most of us are stuck and we need to let go.

 This exercise will also help you understand if you make enough income and what expenses you might want to eliminate to make sure you come out even.